Jayesh88/Pipelining-In-Customer-churn-dataset/README.md

 ## Pipelining
 It is one of the importat concepts that can be used in the dataset.
-When we perform operations like feature engineering, data preprocessing, Feature scaling the code becomes messy to handle this preblem we use the concept of pipelining.
+When we perform operations like feature engineering, data preprocessing, Feature scaling the code becomes messy.
+If we want to handle this problem we use the concept of pipelining.
 Machine learning pipeline is used to help automate machine learning workflows.